CollaboratorJohn/Homography-Camera-Online/README.md

 # Homography-Camera-Online
 A web camara application can do homography transform, Functions are provided in this project:
-1. Browse real-time video from HikVision cameras and adjust cameras
+1. Real-time video from HikVision cameras browsing
-2. Do homography rectification base on video frames
+2. Homography rectification for video frames
-3. Do image sectional slicing
+3. Sectional image slicing

 ## Preparation
+Node version: 16.14.2
+Please make sure your computer can connect to a HikVision webcam.
 1. Download ffmpeg and compile.
 For windows users, download and unzip package.
 2. Create and set server .env file in ./server folder:
 ```bash